 The Pasadena Hilton has been a SoCal staple since its opening in 1972—despite undergoing just two minor renovations in 1986 and 1996.
 Though the popular destination’s old-school style had not held back bookings, the ownership—international insurance firm AXA—wanted to usher in a fresh, contemporary look and engaged DLR, Aimbridge Hospitality and Woodbine to make it happen.
 Woodbine’s role was to serve as development/construction manager.

 The full-scale renovation included doing away with the darker, heavy-hitting opulence of the 70s by replacing the endemic dusty golds, greens and browns with an inviting blend of wood textures, neutral tones, light schemes and soft greens.
-In addition to overhauling the guestrooms and guest baths, project work included the installation of new HVAC; updates to 18 meeting rooms, pre-function space and the lobby, bar and restaurant; as well as slight cosmetic upgrades to the exterior of the hotel.
+In addition to overhauling the guest rooms and guest baths, project work included the installation of new high efficiency HVAC in guest rooms; updates to 18 meeting rooms, pre-function space and the lobby, full building fire alarm replacement, bar and restaurant; as well as slight cosmetic upgrades to the exterior of the hotel.

 28,000 sq. ft.